 Common CRM Implementation Failures to Avoid

 The uptake of CRM software is growing at a steady rate of approximately 13% each year over the last few years according to reports from Gartner (2014; 2015).
-And with good reason – CRM software enables companies to grow loyal relationships with their customers by allowing a better understanding, segmentation and tiering of their customer base, improved targeting of promotions and cross selling, and the implementation of alerts that signal a customer is about to depart.
-CRMs are a complex software that can deliver what many refer to as a ‘360 degree view’ of their customers.
+And with good reason – CRM software enables companies to grow loyal relationships with their clients by allowing a better understanding, segmentation and tiering of their client base, improved targeting of promotions and cross selling, and the implementation of alerts that signal a client is about to depart.
+CRMs are a complex software that can deliver what many refer to as a ‘360 degree view’ of their clients.

-Unfortunately, some firms view CRM systems as a Customer Relationship strategy rather than a tool for facilitating successful Customer Relationship strategies.
-We’ve put together a list of the most common CRM failures, as well as solutions that can take this sophisticated software to its full potential.
+It’s unfortunate when firms view CRM systems as a Customer Relationship strategy rather than a tool for facilitating successful Customer Relationship strategies and ultimately miss out on all CRMs have to offer.
+We’ve put together a list of the most common CRM failures, as well as solutions that can take your CRM to its full potential.

 - Thinking that CRM software is a Customer Relationship strategy

-It’s easy to think that implementing a CRM system will automatically provide customer relationship strategies.
-However it would be more accurate to think of a CRM as an instrument for enhancing a business’ customer relationships.
+It’s easy to think that implementing a CRM system will automatically provide Customer Relationship strategies.
+However it would be more accurate to think of a CRM as an instrument for enhancing a business’ client relationships.

 Create a Customer Relationship strategy that involves the use of CRM software.
 A good Customer Relationship Management strategy should involve strategy development, value creation, multichannel integration, information management and performance management.
 For the best Customer Relationship Strategy, ensure you engage with your marketing and sales team when developing this strategy, or even gain advice from a marketing agency.

-- Failing to realise the customer is the focus
+- Failing to realise the client is the focus

-CRM software shouldn’t just deliver benefits to the company but the customer as well.
-Often businesses introduce a CRM devoid of the objective of delivering consistent service for their customers across all customer touch points and delivery channels.
+CRM software shouldn’t just deliver benefits to the company but the client as well.
+Often businesses introduce a CRM devoid of the objective of delivering consistent service for their clients across all touch points and delivery channels.

-Consider what additional value can a CRM bring to your customers?
-Not only will a CRM aid in delivering a consistent experience each time they interact with your company, but are you able to identify particular customer groups and devise a more customised product accordingly, for example?
+Consider what additional value can a CRM bring to your clients?
+Not only will a CRM aid in delivering a consistent experience each time they interact with your company, but are you able to identify particular client groups and devise a more customised product accordingly, for example?

 - Inadequate support from top management